 Table 4.7 reports the incremental cost per evLY gained for the base-case and three scenario analyses assuming a placeholder price of \$20,000 per year for KarXT.
-Cost-effectiveness stayed nearly the same from the modified societal perspective due to the cost savings resulting from productivity gains and fewer criminal justice encounters being offset by additional time required of the caregiver.
+Cost-effectiveness stayed nearly the same from the modified societal perspective due to the limited differential effects of KarXT compared with other antipsychotic medications on societal-level factors.
 Cost-effectiveness improved in the optimistic scenario that assumed that while an adult with schizophrenia was treated with KarXT, they were at a 0% risk of developing tardive dyskinesia.
 Cost-effectiveness worsened in the scenario that assumed KarXT was associated with a risk of developing metabolic syndrome (i.e., half the risk of metabolic syndrome for aripiprazole).